How to Source Products in China: A Step-by-Step Guide for Beginners

 Glamorous retro woman in red heart-shaped sunglasses standing in a vibrant Chinese market, symbolizing product sourcing and trade fair culture in China.

-You don’t need a fat bank account to find a winning product.
+You don’t need a fat bank account to find a winning product in China.

-Here’s the method I wish every new entrepreneur had in their back pocket before stepping into a trade fair in China.
+What follows is the method I wish every new entrepreneur had tucked into their back pocket before stepping onto a trade fair floor in China.
+A way to stay focused, grounded, and intentional—so you leave with clarity instead of confusion.

-Step 1: Walk In With One Problem to Solve, Not “A Product to Find”
+Step 1: Walk In With One Problem to Solve

 Pick one type of headache before you even enter the fair.